microsoft/azurelinux/toolkit/docs/building/building.md

 > Space separated list of `.repo` files pointing to RPM repositories to pull packages from.
 These packages are used to satisfy dependencies during the build process, and to compose a final image.
 Locally available packages are always prioritized.
 The repos are prioritized based on the order they appear in the list: repos earlier in the list are higher priority.
 Azure Linux provides a set of pre-populated RPM repositories accessible inside the toolkit folder under `toolkit/repos`:
 >
-> - `mariner-official-base.repo` and `mariner-official-update.repo` - default, always-on Azure Linux repositories.
+> - `azurelinux-official-base.repo` - default, always-on Azure Linux repositories.
-> - `mariner-preview.repo` - Azure Linux repository containing pre-release versions of RPMs **subject to change without notice**.
+> - `azurelinux-preview.repo` - Azure Linux repository containing pre-release versions of RPMs **subject to change without notice**.
 Using this .repo file is equivalent to adding the [`USE_PREVIEW_REPO=y`](#use_preview_repoy) argument to your build command.
-> - `mariner-ui.repo` and `mariner-ui-preview.repo` - Azure Linux repository containing packages related to any UI components.
-The preview version serves the same purpose as the official preview repo.
-> - `mariner-extras.repo` and `mariner-extras-preview.repo` - Azure Linux repository containing proprietory RPMs with sources not viewable to the public.
+> - `mariner-ms-non-oss.repo` and `mariner-ms-non-oss-preview.repo` - Azure Linux repository containing Microsoft non open Source RPMs with sources not viewable to the public.
 The preview version serves the same purpose as the official preview repo.
 >

 #### Build Enable/Disable Flags